jdesrosiers/tictactoe/README.md

 A 3x3 and 4x4 board were constructed to demonstrate this ability.

 ### AI
-The AI player uses a depth limited negamax algorithm with alpha beta prunning.
+The AI player uses a depth limited negamax algorithm with alpha beta pruning.
 It's common for the algorithm to give the same score to multiple children nodes.
 If there are multiple "best" move options, the algorithm will randomly choose between the options.
 This makes games a little more interesting especially when you have two AI players playing against each other.